 Old Collections, New Analyses: A Study of Archaeological Sites in Acadia National Park

-Newsom and a graduate research assistant hired to work on the project will review the detailed field notes, sketch maps, journals, and photographs generated by previous archaeologists and analyze the recovered materials, organizing lithic tools and aboriginal ceramics in time and space based on patterns in artifact form and function.
+Newsom and two graduate students, Isaac St. John (Maliseet), University of New Brunswick, and Natalie Dana Lolar (Passamaquoddy/Penobscot), University of Maine, are reviewing the detailed field notes and photographs generated by previous archaeologists and re-analyzing the recovered materials, organizing lithic tools and aboriginal ceramics in time and space based on patterns in artifact form and function.
 This project will provide details on the content of collections under the care of the National Park Service, as well as their value to future research.

 “Dr. Newsom’s approach to integrate archeological data with Indigenous perspectives to interpret the past is ground-breaking research,” said Rebecca Cole-Will, Chief of Resource Management at Acadia National Park.
 “As park service managers, we are responsible for preserving and protecting significant cultural resources while also consulting on a government-to-government basis with affiliated Indian Tribes.
 The results of this novel approach to consultation will fully integrate Wabanaki perspective and provide information to inform stewardship.”

 By communicating archaeological research with park visitors and local communities, Newsom’s work should convey the depth and diversity of past human experiences with Acadia’s land and waterscapes.